 Early Life & High School

 Gregory Wayne Oden Jr. was born on January 22, 1988 in Buffalo, New York.
-At nine, his family moved to Terre Haute, Indiana.
+At 9, his family moved to Terre Haute, Indiana.
 He later moved to the heart of basketball’s heartland with his mother and brother to Indianapolis.

 Oden attended Lawrence North High School and blossomed into a star.
 He led the Wildcats to three-straight state championships by the time he graduated in 2006.
 Multiple recruiting outlets ranked him as the undisputed No. 1 recruit in the country.